-In terms of the electroweak fine-tuning, the stop sector is particularly important since it affects the renormalization group (RG) running of the up-type Higgs soft mass via the top-quark Yukawa coupling.
-The stop contribution to $m_{H_u}^2$ is given by
+In terms of the electroweak fine-tuning, the stop sector is particularly important since it affects the RG running of the up-type Higgs soft mass via the top-quark Yukawa coupling.
+The stop radiative contribution to $m_{H_u}^2$ is given by

 where $m_{\tilde t}$ is the stop mass, and $\Lambda_{\rm mess}$ denotes the messenger scale at which SUSY breaking is transmitted to the MSSM sector.
 It shows that having a suppressed value of $m^2_{H_u}$ below the order of $m^2_{\tilde t}$ at low energy is unattainable unless the messenger scale is very low.
 In this regard, mirage-mediated SUSY breaking, realized in the KKLT flux compactification, is of particular interest because it effectively corresponds to pure moduli mediation transmitted at the mirage messenger scale, $M_{\rm mir}$, while not being bothered by physical thresholds at the scale.
 The mirage messenger scale can be very low, depending on the relative strength of anomaly mediation.
-Note that the minimization condition~(\ref{min-condition}) requires the Higgsino mass parameter roughly to be